ctkelley/SIAMFANLEquations.jl/README.md

 ## The archival version 1.0 from the date of publication is in the [FA20 branch](https://github.com/ctkelley/SIAMFANLEquations.jl/tree/FA20).

 ## The current version is 1.0.3.
   - This version changes the examples and test problems so that FFTs are only applied to vectors of size $2^p$.
 This makes AppleAccelerate happy and does no harm.
-If you want to use vectors of arbitrary size (say for the H-equation) do not use AppleAcclerate.
+If you want to use vectors of arbitrary size (say for the H-equation) do not use AppleAccelerate.
   - I have made similar changes in the notebook and also addressed the problems with PyPlot.
   - I've updated/corrected a few docstrings in the solvers.